tasm20/go-vault-search/README.md

 # go-vault-search

-A command-line tool to search through HashiCorp Vault KV v2 secrets by key or value.
+A command-line tool to search HashiCorp Vault KV v2 secrets by key, value, or path.

 ## Prerequisites